astampoulis/makam-paper-funpearl/makamcode/01-base-language.md

 ADVISOR.
 Indeed.
 We will see, once we figure out what our language should be, one thing we could do is transcribe our definitions to LF, and then we could even use Beluga
-\citep{pientka2010beluga} to do all our metatheoretic proofs.
+\citep{pientka2010beluga} to do all of our metatheoretic proofs.

 STUDENT.
 Sounds good.
 So, for tuples, this should work: